-We have the opportunity to trek towards the famous 1922 Base Camp, where interwar British expeditions camped before making their attempts to climb Everest.(Note: that if the weather is fine and the views clear we have the option of travelling the same day back to the main highway and spending the night at Tingri.
+We drive 25-30 minutes to Everest Base Camp this morning, where we have the opportunity to trek towards the famous 1922 Base Camp, where interwar British expeditions camped before making their attempts to climb Everest.(Note: that if the weather is fine and the views clear we have the option of travelling the same day back to the main highway and spending the night at Tingri.
 From the Tingri plains we see the tip of Everest and many other snow capped peaks of the Himalaya.
 Overnight in a simply appointed lodge.

 Day 12 Drive to Zangmu (9-10hrs.)

 An early start is necessary to complete the drive back to the highway and the Chinese/Nepal border at Zhangmu.
 After rejoining the highway, we drive across the rolling plains of the Tibetan Plateau to reach the Lalong La (5042m).
 From here we head down the spectacular Sun Kosi Gorge to the border town at Zhangmu, where we spend the night.
 Please note that the facilities at the government-run hotel here are basic.